-Powered by the time-proven and reliable ETA 2894-2 automatic ebauche, which is not terribly large with its diameter of some 26 millimeters, the watch is still presented in an oversized body 45 millimeters long and 36 millimeters wide.
+Powered by the time-proven and reliable ETA 2894-2 automatic blank caliber, which is not terribly large with its diameter of some 26 millimeters, the watch sports a deliberately oversized body 45 millimeters long and 36 millimeters wide.

-The case of the watch is also quite thick measuring around 13 mm from top to bottom.
+The case is also thick measuring around 13 mm from top to bottom.
 Perhaps, a part of the blame goes to the sapphire crystal that adds at least a couple of millimeters to the overall thickness of the timepiece.

 Well, if you are not intimidated by the size of that thing and are looking for a vintage-styled watch with a modern movement (and can’t afford a similarly styled timekeeper from a real Manufacture like, say, Girard-Perregaux) this still may be a nice choice.